forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![](images/m2m_form_under_test_script.PNG)

-18. next to M2M Test Script Scenario we would like to add an edit button to manage scenarios easier.
+18. For M2M Test Script Scenario we would like to add an edit button to manage scenarios easier.
 For this we go to column options and choose Configure List Control.

 ![](images/M2m_edit_button_enable_1.PNG)